Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Introduction

 \subsection{Diophantine tuples over finite fields}

-For a prime $p$, the Diophantine tuples in $\mathbb{F}_{p}$ were first formally introduced by Dujella and Kazalicki in \cite{21DK} (however, they have been implicitly studied also in \cite{D04,G01}).
-The definition of Diophantine tuples in \cite{D04,21DK,G01} can be naturally generalized to an extension of $\mathbb{F}_p$.
-Let $\mathbb{F}_{q}$ be the finite field of size $q=p^{r}$, $\lambda \in \F_q^*$ and let $d \geq 2$ be a divisor of $(q-1)$.
 A \emph{Diophantine $m$-tuple with property $D_{d}(\lambda,\mathbb{F}_{q})$} is a set $\{a_1,\ldots, a_m\}$ of $m$ distinct elements in $\mathbb{F}_{q}^{*}$ such that $a_{i}a_{j}+\lambda$ is a $d$-th power in $\mathbb{F}_q^*$ or $0$ whenever $i\neq j$.
 Moreover, we also define the strong Diophantine tuples in finite fields motivated by Dujella and Petri\v{c}evi\'{c} \cite{DP08}: a \emph{strong Diophantine $m$-tuple with property $SD_{d}(\lambda,\mathbb{F}_q)$} is a set $\{a_1,\ldots, a_m\}$ of $m$ distinct elements in $\mathbb{F}_{q}^{*}$ such that $a_{i}a_{j}+\lambda$ is a $d$-th power in $\mathbb{F}_q^*$ or $0$ for any choice of $i$ and $j$.
 Unlike the natural analog for the classical Diophantine tuples (of property $D_{2}(1)$), it makes sense to talk about the strong Diophantine tuples in $\mathbb{F}_q$.
 The strong generalized Diophantine tuples with property $D_{k}(n)$ in for general $k$ and $n$ are also meaningful to study: the problem of counting the explicit size of the strong generalized Diophantine tuples with property $D_k(n)$ involves the problem of counting solutions of the equations appearing in the statement of Pillai's conjecture. \cref{mainthm1} can be improved for strong generalized Diophantine tuples with property $D_k(n)$; see \cref{mainthm1_strong}.

 The generalizations of Diophantine tuples over finite fields are of independent interest.
 Perhaps the most interesting question to explore is the exact analog of estimating $M_k(n)$ as discussed in \cref{1.1}.
-Indeed, estimating the size of the largest Diophantine tuple with property $SD_{d}(\lambda,\mathbb{F}_{q})$ or with property $D_{d}(\lambda,\mathbb{F}_{q})$ is of particular interest for the application of Diophantine tuples (over integers) as discussed in \cite{BM19,DKM22,D04,GM20}.
+Indeed, estimating the size of the largest Diophantine tuple with property $SD_{d}(\lambda,\mathbb{F}_{q})$ or with property $D_{d}(\lambda,\mathbb{F}_{q})$ is of particular interest for the application of Diophantine tuples (over integers) as discussed in \cite{BM19, DKM22, D02, GM20, KYY24a}.
 Similarly, we denote